adeleyeayodeji/download-installed-plugin/readme.txt

 == Description ==

 This plugin allows you to download the currently installed plugin as a zip file.

+== Features ==

+* Download the currently installed plugin as a zip file.
+* Download the currently installed theme as a zip file.
+* Download the currently installed plugin and theme as a zip file.

 == Installation ==